 I hope you’re here after reading the excellent posts on sustainable furniture brands, and how to style your home with sustainable furniture.
 A little bit of blowing my own trumpet, there.
-As I read more and more about the materials used in brand new products (even ones labelled as vegan), I’m coming to the undeniable conclusion that it’s best to make do with what’s already available in this world.
+As I read more and more about the materials used in brand new products, I’m coming to the undeniable conclusion that it’s best to make do with what’s already available in this world.
 By which I mean pre-owned items – or “pre-loved,” if you will.
 Basically thrifted furniture.
 It’s a sad commentary on our society that people throw away perfectly good furniture so that they can buy new stuff.
 But it’s great for those of us who don’t mind using pre-loved stuff, especially when it means there’s a slightly lesser burden on the planet.

 Why Buy Thrifted Furniture?

 Buying thrifted furniture has several advantages: it’s sustainable by virtue of the fact that no new resources were used to make it.
 It may be made from Burmese teak, but from back in 1972.